 Father of 14-year-old killed in Stockton mass shooting speaks out

-Tori Apodaca interviews the father of the 14-year-old who was killed in the Stockton shooting.
+The father of the 14-year-old who was killed in the Stockton shooting speaks out.

 View CBS News In